Exact Bounded Boundary Controllability to Rest for the Two-Dimensional Wave Equation: The second step of the control

 We regard that in the problem (\ref{1})---(\ref{3}) the value of the solution $w(t,x)$ and the value of its derivative $w_t(t,x)$ at $t=T_1$ are small enough in norms of spaces $C^4(\overline{\Omega})$ and $C^3(\overline{\Omega})$ respectively.

 Let $(w|_{t=0},w_t|_{t=0})$ be rewritten according to the formula (\ref{21}).
 As continuous operator $I+L$ invertible, so according to Banach's theorem an invertible operator is continuous too.
 Hence choosing $(w|_{t=0},w_t|_{t=0})$ sufficiently small, we can make $(w_0(x),w_1(x))$ be sufficiently small as well.
 Now let consider the sums (\ref{21}), which determine data $(w|_{t=0},w_t|_{t=0})$.
 Extending these sums on the whole plane by the method above, we obtain initial data $(\ref{20})$.
-So we can write down the solution to the Cauchy problem with initial conditions $(\ref{20})$: